homeport/havener/.docs/commands/havener_pod-exec.md

 ### Options

 ```
+  -i, --stdin   Pass stdin to the container
+  -t, --tty     Stdin is a TTY
       --block   show distributed shell output as block for each pod
   -h, --help    help for pod-exec
-      --no-tty   do not allocate pseudo-terminal for command execution
 ```

 ### Options inherited from parent commands